Subodh-Chandra-Shil/Software-Development/Web Development/1. React/1. Full React/README.md

 - State is local and private to the component.
 - State changes cause the component or specific part of a component to re-render.
 - To handle state in functional component
+- State is muteable.
+- Causes re-render when updated.
+- Managed using **useState** in functional components.

 &nbsp;